alisawuffles/academic-kickstart-old/content/authors/admin/_index.md

 - WebSAIL
 ---

 Hi!
-I am a senior at Northwestern University studying computer science and math, advised by Professor Doug Downey and Professor Bryan Pardo.
+I am a senior at Northwestern University studying computer science and math, and I identify with the natural language processing and computer audition communities.
+My current research includes definition modeling for word compounds, audio captioning, and some tinkering in music generation.
+I've recently been thinking a lot about developing automatic measures of model confidence and how they can be used to enable different training techniques and incorporate human input.
+I have been super fortunate to work with Professor Doug Downey, Professor Bryan Pardo, and Dr. Prem Seetharaman.